emidombek/nomada-photo/docs/README.md

 1. In the GitHub repository, on the Code page navigate to the Environments section on the righthand side of the page.
 2. Click on github pages, this will take you to deployments history where you willl be able to click on 'view deployment'.
-   The live link can be found here - [Link to Site Here](https://github.com/emidombek/nomada-photo)
+   The live link can be found here - [Link to Live Site Here](https://github.com/emidombek/nomada-photo)

 ## Testing